Subject-2407/daisuke-clinic/README.md

 #### Log In as a User
 ![Screenshot.](/screenshots/login/2.png/)

-The image above shows a example of when the user choose to log in as a patient.
+The image above shows an example of when the user choose to log in as a patient.

 #### Register as a Patient
 ![Screenshot.](/screenshots/login/3.png/)